ec-europa/ecl-twig/src/ec/packages/ec-component-text-input/docs/text-input.md

 {% include 'path/to/text-input.html.twig' with {
   label: 'Email address',
   placeholder: 'Please enter your email address',
-  invalidText: "Invalid email address.
+  invalid_text: "Invalid email address.
 Valid e-mail can contain only latin letters, numbers, '@' and '.'",
-  helperText: 'This address will be used for contact purpose',
+  helper_text: 'This address will be used for contact purpose',
   id: 'input-email',
   name: 'email',
   extra_classes: 'my-extra-class-1 my-extra-class-2',